Marvyn, Alabama: History

 Marvyn was originally located in Russell County, but was granted to Lee County in 1923 in exchange for Phenix City.
 A soil series is named after Marvyn, as it was first described in the area.
 The Marvyn soil series is described as a "fine-loamy, siliceous, thermic Typic Hapludults.

 Geography

 Marvyn is located at the junction of U.S. Route 80 and Alabama State Route 51 in the southern part of the county.
 Via US-80, Phenix City is 22 mi east, and Tuskegee is 22 mi west.
 Via AL-51, Opelika, the county seat of Lee County, is 15 mi north, and Hurtsboro is 15 mi south.

 Demographics

 Marvyn appeared on the U.S. Census in 1880 with a population of 241 residents.
 At the time it was located in Russell County.
-This was the only time it was listed on the census rolls as a separate community.
+This was the only time it was listed as a separate community in the census records.